Blistering/Osmosis – Exterior Wall Surfaces Brick and Rendering

-This this problem can be found on both interior and exterior wall surfaces is is associated with liquid water or water/moister water coming in contact contact within the building fabric.
+This this problem can be found on both interior and exterior wall surfaces is associated with liquid water or water/moister water coming in contact contact within the building fabric.

 Internally it can due to breakdown within the plumbing system.
-Externally by a fault within the build construction such as poor damp proofing, water from internal pipework wetting into the exterior building fabric.
+Externally by a fault within the build construction such as poor damp proofing, or water from internal pipework wetting into the exterior building fabric.

 This can occur with any coating where moisture is trapped behind it, but it is a common issue with older properties lacking a functional DPC’s